mekomsolutions/openmrs-module-initializer/README.md

 Initializer enables to achieve the OpenMRS backend equivalent of Bahmni Config for Bahmni Apps.
 It facilitates the deployment of implementation-specific configurations without writing any code, by just filling the **configuration** folder with the needed metadata and in accordance to Initializer's available implementations.

 ### Get in touch
 Find us on [OpenMRS Talk](https://talk.openmrs.org/): sign up, start a conversation and ping us with the mentions starting with @mks.. in your message.
+Or find us on the [Initializer OpenMRS Slack channel](https://openmrs.slack.com/archives/CPC20CBFH).

 ----